 Context is constantly shifting.
 But the content of leadership has not changed much at all.

 Now that millennials are entering organizations in increasingly large numbers, many have grown intensely curious about generational differences, and they keep asking our advice on how they and their young colleagues should lead in these challenging times.
 So we did what we’ve done in the past, as all good academics do: We reviewed the existing literature, conducted studies, and gathered data.
 We brought together focus groups of millennials and explored their values, work perspectives, and what they wanted to know about leadership.
 We found that essentially they wanted to know what every generation has wanted to know.
-Age made no difference in our findings, nor did subsequent studies around the globe reveal that geography matters.
+Age made no difference in our findings, nor did subsequent studies around the globe reveal that geography matter.

 Much has, and is, changing in the world, but there’s a whole lot more that’s stayed the same.
-Lessons that were true when we first began researching and writing about leadership over three decades ago are true today, and will be true 30 years from now.
+Lessons true when we first began researching and writing about leadership over three decades ago are true today, and will be true 30 years from now.
 They speak to what the newest and youngest leaders need to appreciate and understand about leading themselves and others.
 They speak just as meaningfully to the oldest and most experienced leaders.
 They are true regardless of your place in the hierarchy or location on the GPS.

 1. You make a difference.